gumroad/wp-gumroad/gumroad/README.txt

 Overlay that will automatically show the payment form: `[gumroad id="DviQY" text="Purchase Item" wanted="true"]`

+The ID ("GAPdJ") is the same as your Gumroad product URL ("gumroad.com/l/GAPdJ").
 See the full documentation in Settings > Gumroad after the plugin is activated.

 == Installation ==